 From outside the U.S.: Postmarked by Election Day and received by the fifth day after Election Day.
 If the fifth day falls on a Saturday, Sunday, or legal state or national holiday, the deadline moves to the next business day.

-You may hand-deliver your own individual mailed ballot to the Travis County Elections Office at 5501 Airport Boulevard, only while the polls are open on election day from 7am to 7pm.
+You may hand-deliver your own individual mailed ballot to the Travis County Elections Division at 5501 Airport Boulevard, only while the polls are open on election day from 7am to 7pm.
 You will be required to show one of the acceptable forms of ID.

 It is a voter's responsibility to notify his or her local election official of mailing address changes (where the ballot is mailed).
 Many absentee voting materials are returned marked "Address Unknown".
 This problem may be caused by changes in duty stations or overseas residence addresses, or by a return to a local address.
 An updated FPCA may be submitted with the current address information.